iqbalabd/iqbalabd.github.io/content/posts/2024/the-psf-election-results-2024-en.md

 Many things of course.
 But from these election results, I noticed a few.

-- Despite our efforts to increase the voter base, the amount of votes cast and voting members were less than the previous year:
+- Despite our efforts to increase the voter base, the amount of votes cast and voting members were less than the previous year.
+  _NOTE: that the way we count eligable members changed from 2023 so we can't compare anything previous to that._

 | Year                                                         | Votes Cast          | Eligible Members |
 | ------------------------------------------------------------ | ------------------- | ---------------- |